is-Anes/React-native-animated-components/README.md

 ### Amazing resources

 While preparing for this talk, I dove deep into animation theory.
-Here are some resources that shaped my understanding:
+Here are some amazing resources:

 - [animations.dev](https://animations.dev) by Emil Kowalski - An incredible course on animations
 - [The Basics of Easing](https://web.dev/articles/the-basics-of-easing) by Paul Lewis